 I do not believe in ivory towers.
-My research on property, GIScience, and human-environment relations informs my courses.
-In addition, my understanding of teaching and learning emphasizes praxis, community building, and applied research.
-These emphases are informed by theory, but also by my lived experiences teaching as a Bonner Scholar, Americorps member, Peace Corps volunteer, agricultural workshop leader in Central Africa, ESL teacher, librarian creating resources for refugees, and years in post-secondary education.
-These diverse teaching experiences inform my practice and belief that fulfilling our potential as educators and mentors (aiming for teaching excellence) requires lifelong reflection on and evolution of our skill sets and teaching approaches.
+My teaching emphasizes praxis, community building, and applied research.
+My research on property, GIScience, and human-environment relations informs my courses; I often involve students in research projects.
+My approach to teaching and learning is informed by theory.Yet, is also informed and shaped by my experiences teaching as a Bonner Scholar, Americorps member, Peace Corps volunteer, agricultural workshop leader in Central Africa, ESL teacher, librarian creating resources for refugees, and years as a post-secondary educator.
+These experiences have led me to believe that fulfilling our potential as educators and mentors requires lifelong reflection on and evolution of our skill sets and teaching approaches.
 This reflection and evolution has allowed me to expand my own teaching skills and take on progressively more leadership roles within my institutions and discipline.

 My career as a professional educator began in 2010, when I accepted a permanent position as a College Professor in the Department of Geography at Okanagan College.
-Through the dozens of courses that I taught, my student reviews always emphasized that I respected them.
-Indeed, by listening to the students, I learned how to become a better educator.
-At the college, I also developed and managed environmental studies programming, represented my colleagues, and mentored many students as a Department Chair and the Director of Environmental Studies.
-In 2013, I finished my own PhD in Geography at McGill University.
-In 2016, after six-years teaching post-secondary courses, I became a postdoctoral teaching fellow at UBC Geography.
-In this fellowship, I trained in and implemented evidence-based teaching strategies, collaborated on innovative experiential learning projects, assisted with curriculum and course revisions in the UBC Environment & Sustainability major, and managed teams of researchers engaged in SoTL for geography and environmental science.
-At the university, I also taught courses on environmental management and GIScience that were recognized by student teaching awards.
-Institutional and international media featured our innovative coursework and my advocacy of and work on open education pedagogical approaches.
-Recent fellowships funded by the Hewlett Foundation (Open Education Research Fellow) and the B.C. provincial government (BCcampus Faculty Fellow) support my continued research on and advocacy for innovation in pedagogy.
+In the dozens of courses that I taught at the college, my students’ reviews always emphasized that I respected them.
+I listen to the students in order to become a better educator.
+At the college, I also developed environmental studies programming, represented my colleagues, and mentored many students as a Department Chair and as the Director of Environmental Studies.
+In 2013, I finished my PhD in Geography at McGill University.
+In 2016, after six-years teaching post-secondary courses, I became a postdoctoral teaching fellow at UBC working on the Environment & Sustainability program and GIScience courses in the Department of Geography.
+During the fellowship, I implemented evidence-based teaching strategies developed at the Carl Wieman Science Education Initiative (CWSEI); collaborated on innovative experiential learning projects using virtual and augmented reality; conducted curriculum and course revisions in the UBC Environment & Sustainability major; and managed SoTL for geography and environmental science research teams.
+I also taught courses on environmental management, environmental impact assessment and advanced GIScience that were recognized by student teaching awards.
+My innovative coursework and my advocacy of and work on open education pedagogical approaches has been featured in several media outlets.
+Recent fellowships funded by the Hewlett Foundation (Open Education Research Fellow) and the B.C. provincial government (BCcampus Faculty Fellow) support my continued research on and advocacy for innovative, open educational practices.

 Statement of Teaching and Learning Philosophy